FrancescoDerme/dotfiles/documentation/music.md

 ### Download lyrics

-`beet lyrics` downloads lyrics for the entire music library and embeds them in the ID3/Vorbis tag, meaning that it does not create separate files, but rather the lyrics live withing the song files.
+`beet lyrics` downloads lyrics for the entire music library and embeds them in the ID3/Vorbis tag, meaning that it does not create separate files, but rather the lyrics live within the song files.
 For large libraries, a `Genius` API key at `~/dotfiles/private/genius_api_key.yaml` is required, this file needs to be formatted in the same manner as `Beets`' own `config.yaml`.

 ### Play music